 NAME STATUS HABITAT POTENTIAL FOR OCCURRENCE ON SITE Golden-crowned Kinglet (Regulus satrapa) SS In Virginia, known to nest only in coniferous woodlands dominated by spruce, fir and hemlock at high elevations in the mountains.
 Fairfax County is outside the normal breeding distribution of this species.
 Common transient and winter visitor throughout Virginia.
 May only occur as a migrant or winter visitor in forested habitats within the study area.
-Red-breasted SS Nuthatch (Sitta canadensis) In Virginia, nests in coniferous and mixed hardwood and coniferous forests in high elevation in the mountains.
-Not known to nest in Fairfax Count Uncommon and irruptive transient a visitor in the Piedmont and Coastal Virginia.
-May occur irregularly as a winter visitor within the study area.
-Hermit Thrush (Catharus guttatus) In Virginia, known to nest only in coniferous woodlands at high elevations in the mountains.
-Fairfax County is outside the normal distribution of this species.
-Comm and winter visitor throughout Virgin only occur as a migrant or winter visitor throughout by the country of the country is outside the normal distribution of this species.
+Red-breasted Nuthatch ( Sitta canadensis ) SS In Virginia, nests in coniferous and mixed hardwood and coniferous forests in high elevation in the mountains.
+Not known to nest in Fairfax County.
+Uncommon and irruptive transient and winter visitor in the Piedmont and Coastal Plain of Virginia.
+May occur irregularly as a migrant or winter visitor within the study area.
+Hermit Thrush (Catharus guttatus) SS In Virginia, known to nest only in coniferous woodlands at high elevations in the mountains.
+Fairfax County is outside the normal breeding distribution of this species.
+Common transient and winter visitor throughout Virginia.
+May only occur as a migrant or winter visitor in forested habitats within the study area.
 Yellow-bellied Sapsucker (Sphyrapicus varius) SS In Virginia, known to nest only in mixed hardwood and coniferous forests in high elevations in the mountains.
 Fairfax County is outside the normal breeding distribution of this species.
 Common transient and winter visitor throughout Virginia.
 May only occur as a migrant or winter visitor in forested habitats within the study area.